cipriancozma/c-sharp-tutorial/TodoList/Readme.md

 C# Code -> Intermediate Language (Assembly - dll files) -> Machine Code

+## What are the differences between int and long?

+Int is a 32 bit signed integer and long is 64 bit signed integer.

+## What are the diffences between float, double and decimal?

+It is about memory, float is 4 bit of memory, double is 8 bit of memory and decimal 16 bit of memory.

 ## Procedural Programming

 Programming based on procedures named methods.
 It can lead to an antipattern named spaghetti code.